 Near Falmouth and not too far away, and we arrived there bang on twelve noon, just in time for Dinner!

 The restaurant there isn't cheap, but it's good and we enjoyed a very tasty lunch before entering the gardens.
-As we walked through the entrance there were some lovely flowers that look to my untutoured eye like orchids, and there was a splendid lawn surrounded by flower beds stretching down the hill.
+As we walked through the entrance there were some lovely flowers that look to my untutoured eye like orchids,

 There are literally miles of walks along the hillside, though the gardens are not at their best at this time of year as most of the flowers have gone to seed.